 They are among the most important dog-friendly backyard ideas, as they can be very good options for small places or in case your dog never resists a good digging session.
 Here are some ideas for elevating or strategic places that stop access.

 - Large pots or horse troughs are considered sturdy containers, and we recommend you plant some.

 - Those wild digging paws can be stopped by installing hanging plat shelves or baskets high above their reach.

-- Another effective way of separating the play space from the grow space is to install raised beds with chicken wire or whatever barrier you are using to prevent your dog from reaching your area.
+- Another effective way to separate the play space from the grow space is to install raised beds with chicken wire or whatever barrier you use to prevent your dog from reaching your area.

 Protect Your Dog Backyard from Snails and Slugs